Fundacio-i2CAT/Libraries-to-Simulate-Satellite-Networks/readme.md

 * **Medium Access Protocols**: Allows the simulation of the CSMA-CA including the and adapted NetDevice Module.
 * **Spacecraft Subsystems**: Addition of a Solar cells model.
 * **Orbit Propagation**: Implements the SGP4 orbit propagation model.
-* **Simulations**: Simulations on Hardware-in-the-Loop and the Stop and Forward.
+* **Simulations**: Simulations on Hardware-in-the-Loop and the store and Forward.
-* **Stop & Forward NetDevice**: Net Device to simulate Stop & Forward and a simulation file.
+* **store & Forward NetDevice**: Net Device to simulate store & Forward and a simulation file.

 # Pre-Requisites
 The prerequisites to use this repository are: